Banner Image

 19 years of age by start of contract, Standard First Aid, CPR C, NLS, and minimum 1 year experience working with various special needs

-G Class driver’s license, minimum 21 years of age for insurance purposes, Post-Secondary Education in Related Field
+G Class driver’s license, Post-Secondary Education in Related Field

 Waterfront Supervisor (1)